Blog Posts on Tall And True

 "Okay, you can come," sighed John, "and I suggest that we make our plans tomorrow."

-A Good Story - Plot
+A Good Story Needs a Plot

-While rowing to Sand Island, Wendy proposes the four sing a song:
+On the way, Wendy proposes the four sing a song:

 "I know one," suggested Jack.
-"It's called 'Row, row, row, row your boat'.
+"It's called 'Row, row, row your boat'.
 Do you all know it?"

 "Yes," they all agreed.
-"One, two, 'Row, row, row, row your boat, gently down the stream'".
+"One, two, 'Row, row, row your boat, gently down the stream'".

 A Good Story - Sand Island - The Journey

-A Good Story - Setting
+A Good Story Needs a Setting

 "Last one there is a rotten egg," shouted Jack.